Wuben Flashlight News

 Throw = (√candela)x2

-E.g. a 1 million candela torch has (√1000,000)x2 = 1000x2 = 2000 metres
+E.g., a 1 million candela torch has (√1000,000)x2 = 1000x2 = 2000 metres

 Light output (Lumens) vs. peak beam intensity (Candela)

-A tube light has high output but low intensity (a flood beam) and a laser pointer and has a low output but high intensity (a spot beam).They are both useful for their intended purpose, but neither of them would make a good torch.
+A tube light has high output but low intensity (a flood beam), and a laser pointer has a low output but high intensity (a spot beam).
+They are both useful for their intended purpose, but neither of them would make a good torch.

-The candela per lumen (cd/lm) ratio can be used to determine if a flashlight has spot or flood beam.
+The candela per lumen (cd/lm) ratio can be used to determine if a flashlight has spot or a flood beam.
 Spot beams have a large cd/lm ratio.
 They are useful for lighting up distant objects.
 At close range, the beam may be too bright.

 Flood beams have a small cd/lm ratio and are great for close-up tasks such as map reading.
 They will have less range to see distant objects.